plforacle/heatwave-lakehouse-automl/load-csv-data-black-friday/load-csv-data-black-friday.md

 ### Objectives

-- Create PAR Link for the  "delivery_order" files
+- Create PAR Link for the  "black_friday" files
 - Run Autoload to infer the schema and estimate capacity
 - Load complete black_friday tables from Object Store into MySQL HeatWave